The Wilmington VAMC research program is a vital part of the national VA research enterprise system.

 If you are interested in participating in a research study, there may be opportunities at Wilmington VAMC, or you can find other VA sites that are seeking volunteers by going to https://www.research.va.gov/for_veterans/find_studies.cfm.

 If you decide to volunteer for a research study, you can change your mind at any time.
 Your decision to participate (or not) will not affect your VA benefits.

 Prefer to talk?
 Call the Wilmington VA Research Office at 302-994-2511 x5016.

-Veterans can inform research conduct in a variety of ways:
+Veterans and veteran community stakeholders can inform VA research in a variety of ways:

-Volunteer to serve on a research project advisory committee, participate in meetings that inform recruitment strategies, assist to disseminate research findings by reviewing draft materials, provide feedback on presentation materials, volunteer to serve on a mock proposal review committee, offer to contact community organizations (e.g., VSOs) on behalf of a research team, offer to prepare assessment tool packets for a project, volunteer on a project event planning committee, etc.
+Volunteer to serve on a research project advisory committee, participate in meetings that inform research recruitment strategies, assist to disseminate research findings by reviewing draft materials, provide feedback on research study presentation materials, volunteer to serve on a mock research proposal review committee, offer to contact community organizations (e.g., VSOs) on behalf of a research team, prepare assessment tool packets for a research project, volunteer on a research project event planning committee, work directly with a research team throughout a study, etc.

 Veterans helping to plan, shape research projects (va.gov) - An article that describes an example of how veterans can be engaged in planning and shaping a research study.
 Includes Q&A with researchers and veteran personal research engagement story.